Cursor API Relay

 These sources anchor the page.
 Provider-specific claims should still be checked from each provider's current docs and pricing pages.

-• OpenAI-compatible providers that may also be useful for Cursor-style workflows.
+• OpenAI-compatible candidates that may also be useful for Cursor-style workflows.

 • Privacy, billing and model-substitution risks to check before testing relays.